jbuckman/jbuckman.github.io/_posts/2022-06-15-the-one-where-i-rebut-gary-marcus.md

 It is now hopefully clear why I say Dr. Marcus's argument proves too much.
 There are two options.
-We can either believe in the syllogism, and be forced to conclude that OCR is not solved due to its adversarial examples, despite wide commercial adtoption and near-perfect performance on all inputs it sees.
+We can either believe in the syllogism, and be forced to conclude that OCR is not solved due to its adversarial examples, despite wide commercial adtoption and near-perfect performance on all inputs.
 Or we can reject the syllogism, and conclude that Dr. Marcus's hand-crafted adversarial examples are not good evidence for a lack of understanding.

 ---